QED-92/cyber-security/modules/sqlmap/sqlmap.md

 - Time-based blind (T)
 - Inline queries (Q)

-Specific techniques can be selected using the --technique flag:
+In certain situations it may be useful to tweak the injection settings.
+Specific techniques can be selected using the **--technique** flag:

 ```bash
 sqlmap -r req.txt --technique=BEU --batch